Tejas050798/Automatic-ticket-classification-NLP/README.md

 ## Conclusions
 - We labelde data into one of the 5 classes using topic modelling.
---Credit card / Prepaid card
+  Credit card / Prepaid card
---Bank account services
+  Bank account services
---Theft/Dispute reporting
+  Theft/Dispute reporting
---Mortgages/loans
+  Mortgages/loans
---Others
+  Others

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->